I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdevicepropertydata.md

 <p> </p>

 ## -remarks
 <p>Kernel-mode drivers use the <b>IoGetDevicePropertyData</b> routine to retrieve device properties that are defined as part of the unified device property model.
-For more information about device properties, see <a href="NULL">Device Properties</a>.</p>
+For more information about device properties, see <a href="https://msdn.microsoft.com/f41040c5-0eac-450d-b532-9165c543cc1a">Device Properties</a>.</p>

 <p>Drivers can use the <a href="..\wdm\nf-wdm-iosetdevicepropertydata.md">IoSetDevicePropertyData</a> routine to modify a device property.</p>